-- 45. Risk control and management policy should identify at least: - a) The different types of financial and non-financial risk the company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks), with the inclusion under financial or economical risks of contingent liabilities and other off-balance sheet risks. - b) The determination of the risk level the company sees as acceptable.
+- 45. Risk control and management policy should identify at least: - a) The different types of financial and non-financial risk the company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks, and also related to corruption), with the inclusion, under financial or economical risks, of contingent liabilities and other off-balance sheet risks.

-c) The measures in place to mitigate the impact of identified risk events should they occur d) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance sheet risks.
+- b) A risk control and management model based on different levels, with a committee specialized in risk being part of it, when sector regulations foresee it or the company considers it necessary. - c) The determination of the risk level the company sees as acceptable. - d) The measures in place to mitigate the impact of identified risk events should they occur. - e) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance sheet risks.